 The development will be developed in two (2) phases with the Phase 1 being north of Impala Way and the Phase 2 south of Impala Way.
+Please refer to Appendix B for a detailed map of the preferred layout plan.

-It is expected to complete both phases within a period of eight (8) years.
+It is expected to achieve occupation on Phase 1 by June 2023 and to complete both phases within a period of eight (8) years.